'From worst to first': These states have tamed coronavirus, even after reopening. Here's how they're doing it, and why they can't let up - KESQ

 New Yorkers tuned into Cuomo’s daily briefings for updates on the virus and how to stay safe.
 During his 111th and final daily briefing on June 19, Cuomo said the state had gone “from worst to first.”

-He credited residents who followed guidance, stayed home, and wore masks when they had to go out in public.
+He credited residents who kept social distancing, stayed home, and wore masks when they had to go out in public.

 How they’re planning to stay the course: